Lelsey159/Quotes/README.md

 ```

 ###  CONTACT US
-if you have any issue with our website,dont hesitate to contact us lesley.hope@student.moringaschool.com
+> if you have any issue with our website,dont hesitate to contact us lesley.hope@student.moringaschool.com
+> Phone Number: +254 771754165

 ## Code scaffolding